Relocating to KL: How to Choose an International School in Malaysia’s Capital

 Is KL more affordable than Singapore for international schools?

-Yes, fees are significantly lower, though premium schools still approach Singapore levels.
+Yes.
+Fees are generally lower, though premium schools approach Singapore pricing.

 Where do most expats live in KL?

-Mont Kiara and Desa ParkCity are the most popular family neighborhoods.
+Mont Kiara and Desa ParkCity are popular due to their international communities and proximity to major schools.

 Which curriculum dominates KL?

-The British curriculum (IGCSE + A Levels) is the most common.
+The British curriculum (IGCSE + A Levels) remains the most common across Malaysia.

 👉 Explore: All Malaysia international schools